iacopoff/climetlab-cems-flood/docs/source/request_options.md

 # Request options

-# Filtering
+## Filtering

-Filtering can dramaticaly reduce the volume of data to download, focusing only over period or location of interest.
+Filtering can dramaticaly reduce the volume of data to download.

-## Temporal
+### Temporal

 The `temporal_filter` keyword allows requesting specific period or interval of time. </br>
-The `temporal_filter` syntax is simple: for selecting multiple non consecutive or consecutive years, months, days, use these operators:
+The syntax is simple: for selecting multiple non consecutive or consecutive years, months, days, use these operators

 - `-` (FROM-TO)
 - `/` (AND)